JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-faq.md

 Most of our adopters use Android Studio.
 However, if there is any reason for you not to use it, there is another option: you can use [IntelliJ IDEA](https://www.jetbrains.com/idea/download).
-IntelliJ IDEA provides the ability to create a multiplatform mobile application from the Project Wizard, but you won’t be able to launch an iOS application from the IDE.
+IntelliJ IDEA provides the ability to create a multiplatform mobile application from the Project Wizard, but you won't be able to launch an iOS application from the IDE.

 ### How can I write concurrent code in Kotlin Multiplatform Mobile projects?